UKCloud/documentation/articles/managed-operations/man-sd-sqlserver.md

 SQL servers provide the backbone for customer facing solutions but deliver no direct value on their own.
 Organisations that operate a limited, or sometimes non-existent, DBA team are often faced with the difficult decision to either focus on the delivery of business value projects or spend time responding to production issues, or simply 'keeping the lights on'.

-With UKCloud's Managed SQL Server service, we provide you with full 24x7x365 monitoring and support for your SQL servers across your multi-cloud estate, be it on-premises, on our cloud or on a cloud deployment elsewhere.
+With UKCloud's Managed SQL Server service, we provide you with full 24/7 monitoring and support for your SQL servers across your multi-cloud estate, be it on-premises, on our cloud or on a cloud deployment elsewhere.
 This level of monitoring and support, when coupled with SQL tuning and proactive SQL patching, provides you with the confidence that your SQL services are operating effectively, enabling you to focus on your business outcomes.

 We see our Managed SQL Server service as being the perfect blend of having the flexibility of a bespoke SQL server, with all the operation and support efficiencies of Database as a Service (DBaaS).

 ## What the service can help you achieve

-- **Do more** – Free your technical resources to focus on business value projects
+- **Do more.** Free your technical resources to focus on business value projects.

-- **Reduce complexity** – A single contract to support your SQL footprint across any cloud
+- **Reduce complexity.** A single contract to support your SQL footprint across any cloud.

-- **Save money** – Reduce your operating costs by outsourcing the bulk of your DBA function
+- **Save money.** Reduce your operating costs by outsourcing the bulk of your DBA function.

-- **Peace of mind** – Protect your important data with our built-in backup service
+- **Peace of mind.** Protect your important data with our built-in backup service.

-- **Virtually grow your team** – Leverage the skills and experience of an entire team of SQL experts
+- **Virtually grow your team.** Leverage the skills and experience of an entire team of SQL experts.

-- **Understand your costs** – Our costs are fixed so you don't have to worry about deciphering and understanding SFIA day rates
+- **Understand your costs.** Our costs are fixed so you don't have to worry about deciphering and understanding SFIA day rates.

-- **Remove your pain** – Move towards consuming databases as a commodity service
+- **Remove your pain.** Move towards consuming databases as a commodity service.

 ## Pricing and packaging